ruthpohrp/tp/docs/UserGuide.md

   at location `The Deck`, with the remark `May have to switch to zoom`.
 * `tag/URGENT` will be shown as ![urgent tag](images/URGENT tag.png)
 * `tag/supplementary` will be shown as ![supplementary tag](images/supplementary tag.png)

-Limitations:
-* Currently, names with dashes or hyphens i.e. the `-` symbol are not accepted by DukePro(f).
-It may be added in future versions, so please be patient with us!
-* Tags cannot span more than one word i.e. `tag/URGENT` will be accepted but not `tag/URGENT MATTER`.

 ### 5.2 Deleting a Consultation Event : `delete`